Global Masters

 The ability to do good work in every major aspect of a field or practice area.
 Mentors and teaches other actors in the system from a place of understanding and attainment.

-• Be active in building the global practice, either through their own work with their own organization or through active participation in The Happening, 7 Domains, etc.
+Be active in building the global practice, both through their own work with their own organization or through active participation in The Happening, 7 Domains, regional gatherings, etc.

 Recognized Masters of the Taylor System and Method: